datamol-io/molfeat/docs/developers/contribute.md

 Run the `release` action manually from `main`.
-It validates the selected version, reruns tests with published dependencies, checks both installed distributions, and uses `PYPI_API_TOKEN` for the upload.
+It validates the selected version, reruns tests with published dependencies, checks both installed distributions, and uses PyPI Trusted Publishing for the upload.
 GitHub Releases and versioned documentation are created only after publication succeeds.
 See the [release guide](../releasing.md) for dry runs, prereleases and conda-forge updates.